 “The best thing about the Soliya program was being able to meet and interact with people from around the world.
 To have a global network is invaluable in this day and age.
 And then to be able to have intellectual conversations within the group was priceless to our education and life perspectives.”

-— female student, University of Northern Colorado, US
+— program alumna, University of Northern Colorado, USA

 “Never before have I been able to discuss such interesting topics with so many people all living in different countries at the same time.
 Our discussions were always really fertile and I feel that they broadened my personal horizon a lot.”

 “Soliya allowed me to open the box that I was living in for a long time and see the world around me.
 It taught me never to judge people according to where they live…It made me discover my personality all over again.”